-The vessel that decides to alter their course or reduce their speed is “giving way” while the vessel that continues onward with the right of way is “standing on”.
-These vessels are also known as the “Give Way” vessel and “Stand On” vessel, respectively.
+The vessel that decides to alter its course or reduce its speed is “giving way” while the vessel that continues onward with the right of way is “standing on”.
+These vessels are also known as the “Give Way” vessels and “Stand On” vessels, respectively.

 7. Right of Way with Sailing Vessels

 Getting used to sailing collision regulations is an important step to becoming a safe and responsible sailor, so being to determine the correct right of way sailboats should take when confronting one another is crucial.